christophknabe/excrep/README.md

 - It's a little CRUD application for managing clients.
 You can create, edit, list, and delete clients.
 - You can run it in 5 variants:  {Struts|Swing} * {Java|AspectJ} + JavaFX*Java
 - The Struts UI is derived from the Struts Blank application.
-- You could get the complete distribution from http://excrep.berlios.de/ by CVS
-- Now it is migrated to Assembla.
-- The place as of 2017-11-06 is at https://app.assembla.com/spaces/excrep/git/source
 - It was the companion material to a german article about Central Expection Reporting in the JavaMagazin 11.07 pages 23-27.

 What platform does this application now run on?